ADOPTING A GRREAT GOLDEN RETRIEVER

 Notification of available dogs and adoption days

-- A list of available dogs is emailed to all approved adopters periodically throughout the month.
+- A list of available dogs is emailed to all approved applicants periodically throughout the month.
 The list gives a description of each dog and contact information for the dog’s foster home.
 We usually have 5 – 10 dogs of all ages available for adoption at any given time, but we seldom get puppies under 6 months of age.
 An interim list can be requested at any time by emailing the Adoption Coordinator.

 - There is also an online list of Available Dogs, which represents some of the dogs that are available at any given time.
 This list is updated throughout the month and does not include foster home contact information.